 The eye and mouth holes are in the right place (for me at least) and the mask is soft and comfortable.
 My nose fits comfortably through the slits and seems to get adequate coverage from the two surrounding LEDs.
 The nose slits leave small indentations when I take off the mask but it’s not uncomfortable.

 However, I do find movement of my upper lip is restricted a bit under the mask.
 But I’m still able to stick my tongue out through the mouth hole which is very important.
 It’s always funny.
 And never gets tiresome.
 Ever.

-My mask arrived fully charged so it’s ready to go out of the box.
+My mask and perfector arrived fully charged so they’re ready to go out of the box.
 And the battery life is excellent.
 A single charge is good for around twenty 10-minute sessions.

 Once used up, you must charge the Lithium battery in the controller.
 It takes around 6 hours to fully charge.
 Connect the mains-cable mini USB into the controller.
 Then plug into the mains using the plug adaptor.
 You get four different plug types, so this means it’s handy for travel too.

 As it charges, three white micro LEDs flash on the controller, then stay lit when it’s fully charged.
 You can’t operate the mask whilst it’s charging (it won’t switch on).

 The mask needs no eye or skin safety mechanism and sensors as with other devices.
 That’s because the light wavelengths and intensity are safe for both skin and eyes.
 It’s also clinically proven safe and effective for home use and meets all European safety and manufacturing standards for CE conformity, plus some additional voluntary worldwide standards.

 There’s no heat, pain or skin sensation from the light whatsoever.
 However, it is very bright.
 My eyes adjust after a minute or so, and I find it less intense if in a brightly lit room.
 If it’s still too bright just relax for 10 minutes and close your eyes!